What is Clinical Pilates?

 Pilates is a gentle form of exercise that is focussed on improving core stability and posture.

-Our Clinical Pilates classes are run by Claire Soames who is a degree level Sports Therapist, Lindsay Pringle, Karen Love, Clare Wood, Laura Starmer, Helen Roberts, Rosie Robertson, Georgina Taylor, Amy Barton and Camilla Birley who are Chartered Physiotherapists.
+Our Clinical Pilates classes are run by Claire Soames who is a degree level Sports Therapist, Lindsay Pringle, Karen Love, Clare Wood, Laura Starmer, Helen Roberts, Rosie Robertson, Georgina Taylor, Amy Barton, Camilla Birley, Megan Grubb and Esther Rostrom who are Chartered Physiotherapists.
 All our instructors undergo regular CPD, and will have taken APPI Matwork 1 as a minimum.
 We are also lucky to have Chartered Physiotherapist Amanda Kemp DMI trained in Clinical Pilates join our team doing classes.

 Our Clinical Pilates classes in Cranleigh and Horsham classes take place in the Practices studios and pilates in Dorking takes place at Old Pixham School, Pixham Lane, Dorking.